semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

   - Semgrep Secrets
 ---

+:::note
-:::note The syntax is still experimental and is subject to change.
+The syntax for Semgrep Secrets validators is experimental and subject to change.
 :::

 # Validators